 Favorite Organizations for Essential Information

-ACOG’s Immunization for Women program provides patients, including those who are pregnant, with up-to-date recommendations and guidelines on treating seasonal influenza and other vaccine-preventable diseases.
-This trusted source also provides a searchable ob-gyn directory.
+The college's Immunization for Women program provides patients, including those who are pregnant, with up-to-date recommendations and guidelines on treating seasonal influenza and other vaccine-preventable diseases.
+This trusted source also provides a searchable?ob-gyn directory.

 The CDC’s website presents weekly updates on flu activity nationwide.
 The site details how the flu may be spreading in each state and which strains of the virus are most prominent.
 It also contains useful guidelines for the most current treatments and vaccinations.

-Founded in 1973, the NFID is a nonprofit dedicated to educating the public and healthcare providers about infectious diseases.
-Its influenza web page provides basic information about the flu and links to sections about influenza in vulnerable segments of the population, such as children and older adults.
+Founded in 1973, this nonprofit is dedicated to educating the public and healthcare providers about infectious diseases.
+Its influenza webpage provides basic information about the flu and links to sections about influenza in vulnerable segments of the population, such as?children?and?older adults.

-The WHO’s global influenza website provides worldwide surveillance information on flu outbreaks and what prevention efforts are taking place.
+The organization's global influenza website provides worldwide surveillance information on flu outbreaks and what prevention efforts are taking place.
 It also provides information from its conferences regarding future strategies to combat the flu.